WOTC Program Extended and New “Long-term Unemployed” Category Established

 What Actions You Should Take

 We encourage employers to have job applicants screened for eligibility under the WOTC program, incorporating this new category into their process.

 Employers should continue to submit Form 8850 for job applicants hired after December 31, 2015.
 In addition to Form 8850, employers need to submit the Department of Labor’s Employment and Training Administration (ETA) Form 9061 or ETA Form 9062 for any employees conditionally certified as belonging to a WOTC target group by a state workforce agency, vocational rehabilitation agency, or another participating agency.
 In August 2015, the Office of Management and Budget (OMB) extended the expiration of these forms through August 31, 2018.
-The forms with updated expiration dates can be found here, or employers are allowed to submit expired 2015 forms, as the extension did not include any substantive edits to the 2015 forms.

 We recommend employers continue to work closely with their tax credits team to ensure all necessary supporting documentation is being submitted in a timely manner.